merabyte/podcaster/README.md

 $ npm i
 ```

-The command to run the app in **development** mode is:
+In the project directory, you can run the app in **development** mode doing:
 ```
 npm run dev
 ```

-If you want to build the app in **production** mode is:
+Also you can build the app in **production** mode typing:
 ```
 npm run build
 ```
-> The whole production code will be deployed in a new folder inside the root folder named `dist`.
+> In production mode, the whole code will be minified and deployed in a new folder inside the root folder named `dist`.

-### Test
+### Testing
-To run the unit testing made for components, please do:
+To run the components unit testing, please do:
 ```
 npm run test
 ```

-And to check the test coverage, you have to type:
+If you want to check the component testing coverage, you have to type:
 ```
 npm run coverage
 ```

-Test E2E
+The **end-to-end** testing has been made using [Cypress](https://www.cypress.io/).
+You can run it with this command:
 ```
 npm run cy:e2e
 ```